 The per capita income in Marion in 2010 was $31,063, which is wealthy relative to Iowa, and upper middle income relative to the rest of the US.
 This equates to an annual income of $124,252 for a family of four.
 However, Marion contains both very wealthy and poor people as well.

 The people who call Marion home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Marion residents report their race to be White, followed by Asian.
 Important ancestries of people in Marion include Irish, English, Czech, and Norwegian.

 The most common language spoken in Marion is English.
-Other important languages spoken here include Spanish and French.
+Other important languages spoken here include Spanish and Chinese.